-The student to faculty ratio, as well as the number of full-time vs. part-time instructors, can give you an idea of how much attention you'll receive as an individual student at Aspen University.
+Use the student to faculty ratio, as well as the faculty composition to get an idea of how much attention you'll receive as an individual student at Aspen University.

 Student to Faculty Ratio is Well Above Average